SDivakarBhat/sdivakarbhat.github.io/_posts/2021-12-05-dharma-moral-dilemma.md

 # Dharma and the Moral Dilemma of Life
+_A brief take by a millenial on the concept of Dharma and moral dilemma in life, through several instances from great Indian epics._
 ## Introduction

 Dharma which is one of the four *purusharthas*, forms the heart of Indian